 Watch our recruitment video to learn more!

-While employment opportunities for management, supervisory, technical support, and administrative positions may be available in the 9-1-1 Center on occasion, the majority of the job opportunities are dispatcher and 9-1-1 call taker positions in the 9-1-1 Emergency Call Center.
+While employment opportunities for management, supervisory, technical support, and administrative positions may be available in the PSC and the 9-1-1 Center on occasion, the majority of the job opportunities are dispatcher and 9-1-1 call taker positions in the 9-1-1 Emergency Call Center.

 We encourage you to review the information below, view our recruiting video, contact the Public Safety Communications Recruiter and click on the employment link for more information on a rewarding career at Public Safety Communications.